playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaFunctionalTest.md

 @[scalafunctionaltest-oneserverpersuite](code-scalatestplus-play/oneserverpersuite/ExampleSpec.scala)

-If all tests in your test class requires separate server instance, use [`OneServerPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneServerPerTest) instead (which will also provide a new `FakeApplication` for the suite):
+If all tests in your test class require separate server instance, use [`OneServerPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.OneServerPerTest) instead (which will also provide a new `FakeApplication` for the suite):

 @[scalafunctionaltest-oneserverpertest](code-scalatestplus-play/oneserverpertest/ExampleSpec.scala)